-For example, if you have written a blog post designed to funnel readers towards an offer, you definitely still want to make use of a traditional CTA.
-But you may want to also consider adding in a slide-in or popup that reinforces the message and offers your viewer another opportunity to convert.
+For example, not only should you use a traditional CTA but also consider adding in a slide-in or popup that reinforces the message and offers your viewer another opportunity to convert.
 Because these features often include some form of motion (actually sliding into view), they are harder for a viewer to ignore or overlook, and can show phenomenal conversion rates.

 Below is an example of a standard CTA (left) and slide-in (right).